Accounting websites: the complete guideHow website structure, design and usability can help your practice stand out, generate leads and grow

 To be effective and appealing to clients, your website needs to meet a basic set of best practice requirements.

 First, it must be responsive.
 Responsive websites adapt to whichever device they’re being viewed on, rearranging and resizing content on the fly to ensure it always fills the screen.

 This is important not only because it looks better than tiny text or tons of blank space but because of how Google assesses the value of websites.

 During 2018, Google started rolling out mobile-first indexing which uses the mobile version of your website when ranking your content.
 If your site isn’t mobile friendly, or you have a separate mobile version of your site, it’s likely you’ll rank lower.

-As our designer Jacob Pugh wrote on the PracticeWeb blog:
+As one of our designers wrote on the PracticeWeb blog: